 When you use basic serialization, the versioning of objects may create problems.
 You would use custom serialization when versioning issues are important.
 Basic serialization is the easiest way to perform serialization, but it does not provide much control over the process.

-If you want your object to be deserialized in a custom manner as well, you must use a custom constructor.
+In custom serialization, you can specify exactly which objects will be serialized and how it will be done.
+The class must be marked SerializableAttribute and implement the ISerializable interface.
+If you want your object to be deserialized in a custom manner as well, use a custom constructor.